CloudBoost/developers/tutorials/en/pushnotifications/javascript.md

 ```
 </span>

-You can also disable browser notificatiosn whenever you want to.
+If you want to disable browser notifications at any point, You can :

 ==JavaScript==
 <span class="js-lines" data-query="disablebrowser">
 ```
 CB.CloudPush.disableWebNotifications({
-    success:function(msg){
+    success:function(){
         //Success
     },
     error:function(error){